Lachlan McNeil (wrestler)

-Lachlan Bogart McNeil (born January 19, 2001) is a Canadian freestyle wrestler and folkstyle wrestler who competes at 65 kilograms.
+Lachlan Maurice McNeil (born January 19, 2001) is a Canadian freestyle wrestler and folkstyle wrestler who competes at 65 kilograms.
 During his professional career Lachlan has won two Canadian Freestyle titles earning the right to represent Team Canada at the 2022 World Wrestling Championships.
 He was a silver medalist at the 2022 Commonwealth Games in Birmingham, England.
 Lachlan also wrestled for The University of North Carolina at Chapel Hill.
-He is currently in the transfer portal for the 2025-26 season.
+He is currently attending Michigan wrestling for them during the 2026 season.

 Freestyle career

 Lachlan wrestled at the 2022 World Wrestling Championships representing team Canada.
 He earned a silver medal at the 2022 Commonwealth Games.
 He earned a bronze medal at the 2022 Grand Prix of Spain.

 In 2024, he competed at the Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
 He was eliminated in his third match.